dispatchmy.ai specialist agent

 Create any hierarchy tree to suit your workflow.
 As many hierarchies as you need.

 Each top-level agent gets a container with exactly the dependencies it and its subagent tree needs — nothing more.
-Workflows stay reproducible, safe to share, and easy to reset.
+Workflows stay reproducible and easy to reset.

 No more "my agent's environment is broken" headaches.
 You control the environment and can recreate it from scratch, based on the configuration.